Carotid Artery Disease

 Along with plaque build-up in the arteries, family history of the disease and genetics also are key risk factors.
 Additional health concerns and behaviors -- such as alcohol and/or drug use, smoking, diabetes, high cholesterol and/or high blood pressure -- can also increase the risk of disease.

-Treating Carotid Artery Disease
+Diagnosing and Treating Carotid Artery Disease

 Our vascular surgeons work together with a multidisciplinary team that includes neurologists and interventionalists to provide optimal care to patients with carotid artery disease.

 Getting an accurate, early diagnosis offers patients the best chance for a successful outcome.
 Through our Dare to C.A.R.E. program, we offer free screenings for those at risk for carotid artery disease.

 Treatment plans -- including medical, interventional and surgical options -- are personalized for each patient.
 The team may recommend medical treatment and close follow-up for patients with mild carotid artery disease.
 For more severe disease, carotid artery stenting or surgical removal of the plaque inside the carotid artery (carotid endarterectomy) may be performed to reduce the risk of stroke.